Homogeneous projective varieties with semi-continuous rank function: Non-fundamental rs-continuous modules

-We provide a kind of explicit description of elements of $\XX_2(\lambda)$ (Lemma~\ref{Lzak?}) and exhibit some set of elements of $\sigma_2(\XX(\lambda))$, which tend to be exceptional (Lemma~\ref{L2w}). \begin{lemma}~ Let $V(\lambda)$ be an irreducible representation of a reductive group $G$.
+We provide some kind of explicit description of the elements of $\XX_2(\lambda)$ (Lemma~\ref{Lzak?}) and exhibit some set of elements of $\sigma_2(\XX(\lambda))$, which tend to be exceptional (Lemma~\ref{L2w}). \begin{lemma}~ Let $V(\lambda)$ be an irreducible representation of a reductive group $G$.
 Then

 a) any pair $([v_1], [v_2])\in \XX(\lambda)\times \XX(\lambda)$ is $G$-conjugate to a pair $([v^\lambda], [v^{w\lambda}])$ for some $w\in\mathcal W$,